 18. Saffron Oil Company owns a collection of oil pump stations that are part of a larger network of stations.
 All pump stations are assumed to conserve oil, meaning that no oil is consumed by a station.
 Stations owned by Saffron are called internal, while those owned by other companies are called external.
 Moreover, since Saffron's stations lie in the interior of the grid, these stations only receive oil from other stations (either external or internal), and send oil to other stations (either external or internal).
 Currently, external stations pump oil to internal stations at a rate of 10,000 gallons per hour.
 Likewise, internal stations pump oil to external stations at the same rate of 10,000 gallons per hour.
 This rate G is referred to as the company flow rate.
 Saffron has just purchased an existing external station s.
-The flow rates (in gallons per hour) of oil entering and leaving s are i) 250 gallons per hour received from external stations, ii) 300 gallons per hour received from internal stations, iii) 400 gallons per hour sent to external stations, and iv) 150 gallons per hour sent to internal stations.
-Determine the new company flow rate after the purchase of s, and prove that the flow rate of oil received from external stations remains equal to the flow rate of oil sent to external stations.
+The flow rates (in gallons per hour) of oil entering and leaving s are i) 250 gallons per hour received from external stations, iii) 300 gallons per hour received from internal stations, iii) 400 gallons per hour sent to external stations, and iv) 150 gallons per hour sent to internal stations.
+Determine the new company flow rate after the purchase of s, and prove that the flow rate of oil received from external stations.